ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

    COPY lib/mysql-connector-java-3.0.17-ga-bin.jar /config/lib/global
    ```
    {: codeblock}

 2. List available namespaces.
    ```
-   bx cr namspaces
+   ibmcloud cr namspaces
    ```
    {: pre}

-   If you do not have a namespace yet, you can create one by running `bx cs namespace-add <namespace>`.
+   If you do not have a namespace yet, you can create one by running `ibmcloud cs namespace-add <namespace>`.
    {: tip}

 3. Build your container image and push it to {{site.data.keyword.registrylong_notm}}.
 Replace `<image_name>` with a name for your image including the full path to your registry namespace.
    ```
-   bx cr build -t <image_name> <directory_of_Dockerfile>
+   ibmcloud cr build -t <image_name> <directory_of_Dockerfile>
    ```
    {: pre}

    Example:
    ```
-   bx cr build -t registry.ng.bluemix.net/mynamespace/myimage:v1 .
+   ibmcloud cr build -t registry.ng.bluemix.net/mynamespace/myimage:v1 .
    ```
    {: codeblock}

 ##Deploy your app to a Kubernetes cluster
 {: #deploy_to_kubernetes}

 Now that your container image is created and stored in {{site.data.keyword.registrylong_notm}}, you can deploy your containerized app to your Kubernetes cluster.
 {: shortdesc}

 ### Create the Kubernetes deployment yaml

 When you create a deployment resource in Kubernetes, a deployment controller is deployed for you.
 The deployment controller monitors the pods in a replica set.
 If a pod is removed or becomes unavailable, the deployment controller automatically reschedules the pod to maintain the desired number of pods in the replica set.

 1. Get the [JPetStore deployment YAML](https://github.com/ibm-cloud/ModernizeDemo/blob/master/jpetstore/jpetstore.yaml).
 The yaml file defines the following components:
    - Two deployments to create the database and the JPetStore microservice
    - Two Kubernetes services that expose the microservices
    - An Ingress resouce that defines the routing rules for the JPetStore microservice

 2. Define [resource quotas](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) for your containers to specify how much CPU and memory each container needs to properly start.
 If containers have resource quotas specified, the Kubernetes scheduler can make better decisions about the worker node where to place your pods on.

 3. Create your deployment.
    ```
    kubectl create -f <filepath/deployment.yaml>
    ```
    {: pre}

 4. Verify that your deployment is created, and that your pods and services are up and running.
    ```
    kubectl get deployments
    ```
    {: pre}

    ```
    kubectl get services
    ```
    {: pre}

    ```
    kubectl get pods
    ```